 In Hopi myth it is believed the hummingbird was created from a sunflower stalk and the Creator goddess, Grandmother Spider, breathed life into it.
 The feathers of the hummingbird are used as charms by people who are travelling, they ensure a safe plane journey.

-The North American Indians believed the jay was named after the ancient Greek Earth goddess Gaea, and carried messages between the dimensions.
+The North American Indians believed the jay was named after the ancient Greek Earth goddess Gaea and carried messages between the dimensions.
 The jay is a trickster and has the ability to mimic other creatures, it is secretive and can fly unseen.
 In Europe the jays are said to be the souls of the Celtic Druids.

 The owl was the sacred creature of the Roman goddess of wisdom Minerva, Athene was often depicted with an owl, considered a symbol of wisdom.
 The Romans believed an owl feather placed near sleeping people would cause them to talk in their sleep and reveal their secrets.
-They also believed that a hooting owl was a harbinger of death when perched on a roof, or on a public building.
+They also believed that a hooting owl was a harbinger of death, when perched on a roof or on a public building.
 The death of Julius Caesar was signaled by a hooting owl which landed on the roof.
 In Celtic myth the owl goddess is a bird of the Grandmother goddess, associated with the waning Moon and with winter and death, the Celtics believed her to be the oldest of creatures.
 The Celtic god of the underworld, Gwynn app Nydd, guarded the entrance on top of Glastonbury Tor in Somerset, ruled the souls of slain warriors.

 In Greek lore bees were considered to be the souls of dead priestesses and had the ability endow a person with prophetic powers.
-The father god Zeus, was born in a cave of bees and was nourished by them.
+The father god Zeus was born in a cave of bees and was nourished by them.
 If an infant was touched by a bee after birth, he was destined to become a great philosopher or poet.
 The bee priestesses of the various bee goddesses were called Melissae (Latin for bees), three prophetic Melissae (bee priestesses), who practiced divination beneath the cliffs at Parnassus and drank honey mead to induce prophecy, were given to the messenger Hermes by Apollo.

 In 4000 BCE, the Minoan Crowned Butterfly goddess was the symbol of fertility in ancient Crete.
-The mortal Psyche (in Greek means soul), married Eros, god of love, but was permitted to meet him only in darkness, transformed into a butterfly on her death.
+The mortal Psyche (in Greek means soul), married Eros god of love, but was permitted to meet him only in darkness, she transformed into a butterfly on her death.
 In Greek myth this was believed to be a common form for the human soul to take between incarnations.
 Hina, the butterfly goddess of Hawaii and the South Pacific Islands is associated with the Moon, Hina is the one who eats the Moon, explaining the Moon’s different phases.
-Hina is one of the creating goddesses of the world, her spirit is believed to be contained in every woman as she was the first woman.
+Hina is one of the creating goddesses of the world, her spirit is believed to be contained in every woman, as she was the first woman.
 Huna has now made her home in the Moon, she travelled there on a rainbow pathway.

 Fabulous creatures, mythical animals and birds have been the stuff of legends for centuries.
-They have guided, protected, watched over and been idolised by humans depending upon their cultural beliefs.
-Humans, gods and goddesses have worshipped, and shape shifted into them.
+They have guided, protected, watched over and been idolised by humans, depending upon their cultural beliefs.
+Humans, gods and goddesses have worshipped and shape shifted into them.
 The ancient Egyptians believed that after death a human spirit could take the form of an animal or bird, allowing them to return to Earth for a short time.